All Episodes

 Okay, so it's Sunday before the hearing started.

-Um who read the paper on Sunday?
+Who read the paper on Sunday?

-It's Super Bowl Sunday, that's my excuse.
+It's Super Bowl Sunday.

-Uh I wouldn't read the Washington Post anyway.
+I wouldn't read the Washington Post anyway.

 The Washington Post reports something that two credible sources, is that what it says?

-My guess is that the take of this story is wow, what an invasion of privacy.
+My guess is that the take of this story is, wow, what an invasion of privacy.

-Why this program is over the top, why this program is dangerous, why over 5,000 American phone conversations have been monitored.
+Why over 5,000 American phone conversations have been monitored?

 But there's another way to look at that based on what this program is.